Strategic Plan

 1. Explore local, state, and federal grant opportunities that increase student access and support college programs and services.

-3. Provide a safe and secure learning environment.
+3. Provide a safe and secure learning and work environment.

 Archived Plans